glwagner/glwagner.github.io/_pages/projects.md

 ### Turbulent surface boundary layers

-I am working on developing models for turbulence in the ocean's surface boundary layer with 'optimized' and uncertainty-quantified parameters.
+I am developing models for turbulence in the ocean's surface boundary layer with 'optimized' and uncertainty-quantified parameters.
 This work is part of the [CliMa] project.